 Upon entering these details, the EMI payable, which is Rs.34,177.63 per month, will be displayed.
 In his case, the total payable interest is Rs.2,30,394.67, while the total payable amount is Rs.12,30,394.67.

 The interest rate that applies on your personal loan is an important factor.
-It represents the cost of your borrowings.
 In this page, we’ve put together some of the questions borrowers usually ask regarding their personal loan interest rates.

 Your income denotes your capacity to repay a loan.
 A higher income shows that you have a better financial bandwidth to repay the loan on time.
 This means that your risk level is low.
 Lenders prefer individuals with low risk profiles and may hence offer you a lower interest rate.

 A good credit score indicates that you are responsible in handling your finances.
 This keeps your risk rating low.
-A good score can get you favourable rates while a bad one is likely to get you high rates.
-A bad score can even lead to your loan application getting rejected.
+If your credit score is 750 and above, most likely you will be offered preferential rates.

 When processing your loan application, lenders will look at how much debt you currently have.
 If you’re spending most of your current income to repay existing loans, they may not grant you a personal loan.
 Even if they do, they will charge you a high rate of interest.

 If you have a credit score, preferably above, 750 and are in good terms with the concerned lender, you might get preferential rates.
 Also, working in a reputed company and having a good credit profile may fetch you better rates.

 Yes, you may be able to get an interest rate lower than what is advertised by the lender.
 This is where negotiation plays a vital role.
 If you’re able to negotiate well with the lender, you may be able to get a good rate.

 Yes, you may be able to get a persoanl loan for low cibil score.
 You can try and get a good rate by getting a co-applicant with good credit to apply along with you.
 Another way is to get a guarantor with good credit to back you up.